-Such authority shall apply until the end of next year's annual general meeting or, if earlier, until the close of business on Friday, 28 June 2019, but during this period the Company may agree to purchase Ordinary Shares pursuant to any Contract, even if such purchase would, or might, be completed or executed wholly or partly after the authority ends and the Company may purchase such Ordinary Shares pursuant to any such Contract as if the authority had not ended.
+Such authority shall apply until the end of next year's annual general meeting or, if earlier, until the close of business on Tuesday 30 June 2021, but during this period the Company may agree to purchase Ordinary Shares pursuant to any Contract, even if such purchase would, or might, be completed or executed wholly or partly after the authority ends and the Company may accordingly purchase such Ordinary Shares pursuant to any such Contract as if the authority had not ended.

-Resolution 18 - Notice period for general meetings other than annual general meetings
+Resolution 25 - Notice period for general meetings other than annual general meetings

-THAT the Directors be authorised to call general meetings (other than an annual general meeting) on not less than 14 clear days' notice, such authority to expire at the end of the annual general meeting of the Company to be held in 2019 or, if earlier, the close of business on Friday, 28 June 2019.
+THAT the Directors be authorised to call general meetings (other than an annual general meeting) on not less than 14 clear days' notice, such authority shall apply until the end of next year's annual general meeting or, if earlier, until the close of business on Tuesday 30 June 2021.